Complaints - How we're doing

 Actions we're taking

-- We’re planning on supporting more than 500,000 customers through the Warm Home Discount Scheme this winter and we’re promoting the Energy Company Obligation, Green Deal and energy efficiency advice as ways to help customers reduce their energy bills.
-To support this we’ve introduced a new online tool to help customers check what extra help they may be eligible for.
+- We’re continuing to promote the Energy Company Obligation, Green Deal and energy efficiency advice as ways to help customers reduce their energy bills.

 View our Annual Consumer Complaints Report, which details how we’ve performed in relation to the number of complaints we weren’t able to resolve on the same, or next working day.